shiv19/shiv19.github.io/_posts/2017-10-14-how-to-unify-nativescript-app-version-using-sidekick.md

 description: Easiest way to unify NativeScript app version using SideKick
 ---

-Easiest way to unify NativeScript app version using SideKick

 By Unifying app version for android and iOS, you can control the application version from 1 quick setting in NativeScript Sidekick

 ## Unifying app version